kevindmoore/supa_manager/example/example.md

 ```

+SecretLoader is a simple class used to load the supabase url, key & secret.
+Since these are sensitive values, this file
-After you make sure that Flutter has be initialized, load the url, api key, and api secret.
-Create a Configuration class and call initialize.
+is not checked into source control.
+Create a Configuration class and initialize with the url, api key, and api secret.
 This will create the supabase instance as well as the SupaAuthManager and SupaDatabaseManager.

 This example also uses **go_router** for page handling.